thelc127/CausalEarthNet/README.md

 All resulting univariate time-series data are concatenated into a single pandas DataFrame, indexed by time, and saved as, ```regional_timeseries_final.csv```, which is then ready for the next step.

-**Step 4:Causal Analysis and Comparison **
+**Step 4:Causal Analysis and Comparison**
 This step uses the aggregated time series data to perform the two analyses: 1) the PCMCI+ baseline 2) Hypergraph method.
-The goal is to compare their predictive powe (R^2)
+The goal is to compare their predictive powe (R^2) <br>

-*4.1 PCMCI+ Baseline Comparison*
+4.1 PCMCI+ Baseline Comparison <br>
-The ```src/pcmciplus_baseline.py``` script established the baseline model.
+The ```src/pcmciplus_baseline.py``` script established the baseline model. <br>

 PCMCI+(Partial Conditional Mutual Information and Conditional Independence) is widely used in climate science to discover lagged causal links between individual time series.

-Independence Test: Here, we use CMIknn (Conditional Mutual Information, based on k-nearest neighbours) to capture non-linear relationships
+Independence Test: Here, we use CMIknn (Conditional Mutual Information, based on k-nearest neighbours) to capture non-linear relationships.

 Output is a list of most statistically significant **pairwise links** (eg. t_1000 ENSO at (t-3) -> t_pE Africa).
 This link forms the input for the baseline model in the final comparison.